szilvia-csernus/rabbit_sanctuary/README.md

 The `header` is responsive to all screen sizes.
 On large screens, it expands horizontally, while on mobile and narrower screens the menu bar is replaced with a `burger` icon.
 Clicking this icon would make the menu appear as a side bar.

+All types of the menu bar have Bootstrap codebase.
+I styled them in css to achieve the desired look.

 A hover effect gives the user feedback about the menu choices.
 The logo can be clicked from any pages to take the user back to the home page.

-Dark mode is implemented throughout all pages of the to satisfy the website owner's UX requirement.
+Dark mode is implemented throughout all pages to satisfy the website owner's UX requirement.

 ![header-desktop-light-mode](assets/images/readme-images/header-desktop-light-mode2.jpeg)